Food, Drink & Hospitality Food, hospitality and tourism

 Planning implications across England

 Outside London, there is no national night limit, but local authorities may impose restrictions through Article 4 directions.
-The new Use Class C5 for short-term lets means that where an Article 4 direction applies, converting a dwelling (C3) to a short-term let (C5) requires planning permission.
+The government has proposed a new Use Class C5 for short-term lets, under which converting a dwelling (C3) to a short-term let (C5) could require planning permission where permitted development rights are withdrawn.
+The C5 use class is not yet in force.
 Check with your local planning authority.

 Fire safety for sleeping accommodation